tom-mi/iBrew/README.md

 ## Hot!
 News

-Make sure you also accept the license of the user you run homebridge with, will fixed this later that accepting the license is for all users... or remove it :-) see issues!

 _Legacy iKettle command line support (alpha)_

 __Homekit [Cmdswitch2](https://github.com/luisiam/homebridge-cmdswitch2/) Homebridge Polling!__
-Please update/git pull your Cmdswitch2!
-Luisiam fixed the incorrect status [issue](https://github.com/luisiam/homebridge-cmdswitch2/issues/4) :-)

 [iSamsungTV](https://github.com/Tristan79/iSamsungTV) the command line interface to Samsung TV series C, D, E, F and Blue Ray Disc Players with Smart Hub feature.